harshithashetty0305/CSE-A-FAIML-Assignments/Individual Task/Module 1/README.md

 ### 8.3 AlphaGo Victory (2016)

-AlphaGo defeated a world champion in the complex board game Go.
-This milestone highlighted the ability of AI to master strategic decision-making beyond traditional rule-based systems.
+In 2016, the AI system AlphaGo, developed by DeepMind, defeated world champion Lee Sedol in a historic five-game match of the board game Go.
+Go is considered far more complex than chess due to its vast number of possible moves, making it a significant challenge for artificial intelligence.

+AlphaGo combined deep neural networks with reinforcement learning to evaluate board positions and improve through self-play.
+Its victory demonstrated the power of modern AI techniques and marked a major milestone in the advancement of machine learning and strategic decision-making systems.

 ## 9. Generative AI and Modern Innovations (2020s)